netskink/antlrtesty/src/README.md

         - creates a eval = new EvalVisitor()
         - simply does eval.(tree)
 * interface - section 4.3 building a translator with a Listener
-    * This uses a large grammar file - Java.g4
+    - This uses a large grammar file - Java.g4
-    * It uses two test files
+    - It uses two test files
-        - ExtractInterfaceListener
+        * ExtractInterfaceListener
-            * extends JavaBaseListener
+            - extends JavaBaseListener
-        - ExtractInterfaceTool
+        * ExtractInterfaceTool
-            * has main()
+            - has main()
-            * does walker.walk(extractor, tree)
+            - does walker.walk(extractor, tree)
+* actions - section 4.4 making things happen during parse
+    - uses a tsv file as input to parse
+    - Uses grammar file - Rows.g4
+    -